Badgerati/Pode/docs/Tutorials/Basics.md

 # Basics

-All of your main server logic must be set using the `Start-PodeStart` block:
+All of your main server logic must be set using the [`Start-PodeServer`](../../../Functions/Core/Start-PodeServer) block:

 ```powershell
 Start-PodeServer {